qu0b/AST/README.md

 }
 ```

-3. Send the text for a sentiment analysis
+3. Using the result from step 2 we can send another request to google.
+This requests includes metadata about the encoding as well as the text to be analysed.

 ```json
 {